Distributional GFlowNets with Quantile Flows: Preliminaries

+It is easy to see that the normalizing factor should satisfy $Z = \sum_{\x\in \X}R(\x)$.
 Nonetheless, such computation is non-trivial as it comes down to summation / enumeration over an exponentially large combinatorial space.
-GFlowNets therefore provide a way to approximate intractable computations, namely {\em sampling} -- given an unnormalized probability function, like MCMC methods -- and {\em marginalizing} -- in the simplest scenario, estimating the partition function $Z$ (Eq.~\ref{eq:Z}), but this can be extended to estimate general marginal probabilities in joint distributions~\citep{Bengio2021GFlowNetF}.
+GFlowNets therefore provide a way to approximate intractable computations, namely {\em sampling} -- given an unnormalized probability function, like MCMC methods -- and {\em marginalizing} -- in the simplest scenario, estimating the partition function $Z$, but this can be extended to estimate general marginal probabilities in joint distributions~\citep{Bengio2021GFlowNetF}.